phdmatamoros/AGHM-CV/index.md

 ## Professional experience:
 ### Working experience
 Senior Consultant in Artificial Intelligent (17/05/2018-31/12/2018) at [Praxis(Mexico)](https://mexico.praxisglobe.com/).
-I was keeping in touch with all areas at Praxis to apply A.I. in areas like Big Data,Health, Financial, etc. I had the responsibility to create white papers and gave them advice applying A.I. to costumers.
+I was keeping in touch with all areas at Praxis to apply A.I. in areas like Big Data,Health, Financial, etc. I had the responsibility to create white papers and advised customers about how to apply  A.I.
 ### Academic experience
 Postdoctoral Stay (11/2020 – 3/2022) [The University of Tokyo](https://www.u-tokyo.ac.jp/en/).
 [Ocean Industrial Science, Technology & Environmental Relations Lab.](https://oister-lab.edu.k.u-tokyo.ac.jp/top-japanese/) Research in Anomaly Detection applying Deep learnig.<br>
 <br>